ChatTriggers/slate/source/index.html.md

 # Creating a Module

 To create a module, create a folder in your `.minecraft/mods/ChatTriggers/modules` folder, and have it's name be the name of your module.
-Our import will be called Example.
+Our module will be called Example.
 Our folder structure now looks like<br/> `.minecraft/mods/ChatTriggers/modules/Example/`.

 We now need to create our scripts, so create a file in the folder named whatever you would like, the name is only for your own management of the module.
 We'll call our main file `main`.